Toby Hill explains why this major sporting event represents a huge sales opportunity for wholesalers across a variety of categories

 Another sub-category in strong growth is that of adult soft drinks.
 Brands such as Appletiser and Schweppes are recording some of the strongest sales in their long history, while few brands have harnessed these trends as successfully as Italian sparkling water firm S.Pellegrino.

 It recently launched a new range of mineral water drinks in three flavours – Lemon & Lemon Zest, Tangerine & Strawberry and Dark Morello Cherry & Pomegranate – which would make a strong addition to Rugby World Cup displays.

 With the drinks sorted, wholesalers can move on to keeping bellies full and tastes buds satisfied with the right range of snacks and quick meals.

-“The Rugby World Cup provides a great opportunity for wholesalers to take advantage of increased spend in the crisps, nuts and bagged snacks category,” says Simon King, marketing director at Burts Chips, highlighting industry stats showing that the category is experiencing 5% growth.
+“The Rugby World Cup provides a great opportunity for wholesalers to take advantage of increased spend in the crisps, nuts and bagged snacks category,” says Simon King, sales and marketing director at Burts Chips, highlighting industry stats showing that the category is experiencing 5% growth.